HomeGuidesAPI ReferenceChangelog

 mapping (uint256 => Book) public books;

-Additionally, we must keep track of each book's rental information, including the borrower and the start and end dates.
+Additionally, we must keep track of each book's rental information, including the borrower and the start and end dates of borrowing.

-As with Book, construct a structure called Tracking to keep track of this data.
+As with Book, construct a structure called Tracking to keep track of the data mentioned above.
 This structure possesses the following fields:

 struct Tracking {